tinalexander/tinalexander.github.io/pages/2023/10-october.md

 > Gil Wolfe, CTGTAC [03:58:11]
 >
 > I guess the only other thing that maybe we didn't touch on, and I apologize for not mentioning this, but whether there would be a plan for pre-screening for patients that have a variant at CPS1 in the future and how that would affect whether they would receive treatment.
+>
+> ...
+>
+> Taby Ahsan, CTGTAC (Chair) [03:58:41]
+>
+> I think we talked about a lot of different aspects.
+There was a kind of a robust conversation that hopefully will be informative to the FDA as they start to evaluate different paradigms for off target analysis.
+>
+> This is likely just the first of many more discussions around this topic as products come for regulatory approval.

 ## ACIP discussion on influenza vaccines and ischemic stroke